USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 ```
 After executing the script you will be prompted for MySQL’s “root” password.
 The script can be configured to not prompt for a password by adding the variable `password` to the script and setting it to the MySQL "root" pass.
 This non-interactive option is useful for batch processing or for enabling the script to run in the background.

-This C-shell script will create three empty project tables in the AMET
+This C-shell script for surface meteorology will create an empty project tables in the AMET
-database: wrfExample\_profiler, wrfExample\_raob, and
+database: wrfExample_\wrf\_surface.
+It is important to understand that if users specify a database
+via AMET_DATABASE that is not present on the MySQL server, a new database will automatically
-wrfExample\_surface.
-These tables correspond to the matches between the
+be created.
+The wrfExample_\wrf\_surface table contains the matches between the model outputs
-model outputs and (1) the wind profiler observations, (2) the radiosonde
-observations, and (3) the surface observations, respectively.
-After creating these
-tables, the script then begins the matching process.
-This process consists of
+andÂ surface observations.
+After creating the table, the script then excutes the matching process.
-retreiving data from the MADIS web site for the model’s temporal
+This process consists of retreiving data from the MADIS web site for the modelâ€™s temporal
-period, unzipping the downloaded data, finding the geographic location
+period, unzipping the downloaded data, finding the geographic location of each observation
-of each observation site on the model grid and interpolating to those
+site on the model grid and interpolating to those locations, populating the
-locations, populating the appropriate table with the model-obs pairs for
-each variable, and optionally rezipping the data for compressed storage.
+appropriate table with the model-obs pairs for each variable, and optionally rezipping
-Finally, the script updates the project\_log with summary information
+the data for compressed storage.
+Finally, the script updates the project\_log
-for the wrfExample project.
+with summary information for the wrfExample project.

 <!----
 The second C-shell file, metFTP.csh, is a wrapper script for calling